 The cream tea, one of the many joys of summer!
 That luscious plateful of everything your diet forbids, but can Cornwall claim the crown as the cream tea capital of the UK?
 While Devon and Cornwall battle for supremacy in the cream tea wars, we picked 5 of our favourite places around Deerpark to enjoy the singular delights of the Cornish cream tea.
 Judge for yourself and letâ€™s put the battle of the cream teas to restâ€¦

 The Duchy of Cornwall Nursery at Lostwithiel, is just 5 miles from Deerpark.
-Personally recommended by Stuart, our General Manager at Deerpark, it has a fantastic tearoom which majors on local produce and almost everything you eat is homemade on the premises.
-They do a wonderful cream tea with large homemade fruit, plain or cheese scones and, when the weather is kind, you can sit on the terrace and enjoy the views of 13th century Restormel Castle in the distance.
+Recommended by Stuart, our General Manager at Deerpark, it has a fantastic tearoom which majors on local produce and almost everything you eat is homemade on the premises.
+They do a wonderful cream tea with large homemade fruit, plain, or cheese scones and, when the weather is kind, you can sit on the terrace and enjoy the views of 13th century Restormel Castle in the distance.